madmicio/LG-WebOS-Remote-Control/README.md

   ## Install Tv Logo

   1. download tv_logo
-  2. direcoty put the images file where you prefer (we suggest: www / images / tv_logo)
+  2. directory put the images file where you prefer (we suggest: www / images / tv_logo)
   3. calls the image in the configuration as in the example
 ```yaml
 image: /local/your_directory/your_file.png